Synesthesia

 - 02Synaesthesia and sexuality: the influence of synaesthetic perceptions on sexual experience — Nielsen et al., Frontiers in Psychology (2013)the documented 'sexual synesthesia' subtype, the 17-women/2-men sample, orgasm colour descriptions, and 'oceanic boundlessness' findings

-- 03The evolution of the concept of synesthesia in the nineteenth century as revealed through the history of its name — PMC74460361892 coinage of synesthésie by Jules Millet and the term's spread via Flournoy (1893)
+- 03The evolution of the concept of synesthesia in the nineteenth century as revealed through the history of its name — PMC7446036Sachs' 1812 dissertation (Historiae naturalis duorum leucaetiopum) as the first documented case, and the 1892 coinage of synesthésie by Jules Millet spread via Flournoy (1893)

 - 04Sexual Synesthesia Paints the World in Color at the Moment of Orgasm — Scientific Americanlay framing of orgasm-triggered colour synesthesia and ~4% overall synesthesia prevalence

-- 06Synaesthesia and sexuality: the influence of synaesthetic perceptions on sexual experience — Nielsen et al. (2013), PMC3797397Nielsen et al. (2013) sample of 19 synaesthetes (17 women, 2 men) and 36 controls, oceanic boundlessness and visionary restructuralization findings, lower sexual satisfaction, and orgasm colour descriptions
+- 06Synaesthesia and sexuality: the influence of synaesthetic perceptions on sexual experience — Nielsen et al. (2013), PMC3797397Nielsen et al. (2013) sample of 19 synaesthetes (17 women, 2 men) and 36 controls, oceanic boundlessness and visionary restructuralization findings, lower sexual satisfaction, orgasm colour descriptions, and the 1970 case report of orgasm-linked colour

-- 07Chromesthesia — Wikipediachromesthesia as the sound-to-colour form of synesthesia
+- 08Chromesthesia — Wikipediachromesthesia as the sound-to-colour form of synesthesia

-- 08History of synesthesia research — WikipediaFrancis Galton's 1880 'Visualised Numerals' work on number forms and Théodore Flournoy's 1893 monograph in the history of synesthesia research
+- 09History of synesthesia research — WikipediaFrancis Galton's 1880 'Visualised Numerals' work on number forms and Théodore Flournoy's 1893 monograph in the history of synesthesia research